 biochemistry, amino-terminal acetylation of proteins, human genetics, neuropsychiatric diseases, whole genome sequencing

 My group focuses on human genetics and genomic medicine, with an emphasis on diseases with severe neuropsychiatric manifestations.
 We collect large family pedigrees and use whole-genome sequencing to define mutations that correlate with the syndromes.
-We then undertake detailed functional characterization of these mutations to discover fundamental new biology.
+We then undertake detailed functional characterization of these mutations.